duwke/jetson-ros-alicevision/README.md

 # jetson-ros-alicevision
-Dockerfile for AliceVision on ROS Melodic on jetson
+Dockerfile for ROS Melodic on jetson with AliceVision installed

 Spefically, we are using a jetson xavier agx https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-agx-xavier/

+* Notes
+1. I have ROS commented out for the moment, as it works.
+We are currently troubleshooting AliceVision
+2. If using a nano, you should change "j8" to "j2" in the dockerfile

 # Prequesites
 * JetPack 4.5.1